 Waxing in general can be terrifying for 1st timers.
 However, you can do a few things to ensure you feel less discomfort.

 Book your waxing appointment at least a week after your period.
 Your hormones aren’t as sensitive.
-Also wax regularly as hair that is finer gives less sensation when removed.
+Also, wax regularly as hair that is finer gives less sensation when removed.
 Most important of all, be picky about the wax used.
 Always ask what wax is used before you book.

 What Wax or product is being used?

 Today, there are various products in the market that can remove hair.
 There are some places claiming to use sugaring which rolls into a ball and pulls hair as it rolls over the skin.
-I would highly not recommend this for the brazilian area that as the rolling method of hair removal can be really really painful since the process is very slow.
+I would highly not recommend this for the Brazilian area as the rolling method of hair removal can be really really painful since the process is very slow.
 You also don’t want any fingers kneading at your below.
-Aw… leave those sugaring to DIY home fix and not in the professional salon environment, you pay more and deserve more!
+Aw… leave that sugaring to DIY home fix and not in the professional salon environment, you pay more and deserve more!

 You may feel a little warm on contact, but it should not burn.
 These days, many waxes, including Pink Parlour’s Pink Candy Waxes, are formulated with low melting points to ensure comfort on your skin.
-If you feel uncomfortable at any point in time, please do highlight to your therapist.
+If you feel uncomfortable at any point in time, please highlight this to your therapist.

 How long should my hair be or should I shave first?

 A general rule of thumb is that hair needs to be 0.5cm or longer.
 Any shorter and it’s too hard for the wax to grab.
 You’ll be sent home if your hair isn’t long enough.
 If you have just recently shaved, you will also need to understand that the regrowth will be much faster.
 Why is this so?
-The wax cannot remove those hairs that has not grown out of your skin (from your shave), thus this also means you will be able to feel stubbles even after you wax and they will grow out within days!
+The wax cannot remove those hairs that have not grown out of your skin (from your shave), thus this also means you will be able to feel stubbles even after you wax and they will grow out within days!
 A contrast from those who have not shaved before their session.